shanif3/CrewAI/Readme.md

 - **Extracts reference lists and citations**: Identifies and extracts reference lists and citations mentioned in the papers.
 - **Generates a structured JSON profile**: For each processed paper, a structured JSON profile is created.
-- **Supports easy integration with external PDF extraction tools**: Easily integrates with any external tool for PDF processing.

 ## Missions to Complete